Ernest Bell (activist): Animal activism

-For thirty years, Bell was the Honorary Secretary of the Hampstead Society for the Prevention of Cruelty to Animals.
-He was also the Chairman of the Committee of the Anti-Vivisection Society and of the National Anti-Vivisection Society and involved with the Anti-Bearing Rein Association, National Canine Defence League (now Dogs Trust) and the Royal Society for the Protection of Birds.
-Bell founded the League Against Cruel Sports (LACS) in 1924 with Henry B. Amos, Jessey Wade and George Greenwood.
+He served as Honorary Secretary of the Hampstead Society for the Prevention of Cruelty to Animals for thirty years, and held leadership roles in several national organisations.
+These included Chairman of the Committee of the Anti-Vivisection Society, Chairman of the National Anti-Vivisection Society, and involvement with the Anti-Bearing Rein Association, the National Canine Defence League (now Dogs Trust), and the Royal Society for the Protection of Birds.